AdaobiNwafor/repo/README.md

-This a completely new repository made for the purpose of makign sure I know how to use all the functions
+This a completely new repository made for the purpose of makign sure I know how to use all the functions I want this README.md to be completely filled with things the public should be able to read and comperehend